St. Helens (film): Controversy

-The behavior of the movie's David Jackson character sparked controversy.
-David Johnston's parents criticized the film, arguing that it possessed not "an ounce of David in it" and that the fictional Jackson character portrayed him "as a daredevil rather than a careful scientist."
+The behavior of the movie's David Johnston character sparked controversy.
+David Johnston's parents criticized the film, arguing that it possessed not "an ounce of David in it" and that the fictional Johnston character portrayed him "as a daredevil rather than a careful scientist."
 Johnston's mother stated that the film had misrepresented many aspects of the eruption and had depicted her son falsely as "a rebel" with "a history of disciplinary trouble."
 Johnston's family threatened to sue the makers of the film because they felt that it had sullied his memory.

-Prior to the film's premiere, 36 scientists who knew Johnston signed a letter of protest against the depiction of Johnston in the form of the David Jackson character.
+Prior to the film's premiere, 36 scientists who knew Johnston signed a letter of protest against the depiction of Johnston in the form of the David Johnston character.
 They wrote, "Dave's life was too meritorious to require fictional embellishments," and "Dave was a superbly conscientious and creative scientist."
-Don Swanson, a USGS geologist, was Johnston's friend, and due to other commitments, had convinced Johnston to take his place at the Coldwater II observation post on the day of the eruption, believed that a movie based on Johnston's true life and exploits would have been a hit because of his friend's character.
+Johnston's friend, USGS geologist Don Swanson, who, due to other commitments had convinced Johnston to take his place at the Coldwater II observation post on the day of the eruption, believed that a movie based on Johnston's true life and exploits would have been a hit because of his friend's character.